Advanced Practice Clinician Fellowship

 To transform trainees into demonstrably high quality and capable advanced practice clinicians who will be lifelong providers of quality evidence-based care; work to improve the health of the people of our region; and work effectively and collegially with other providers to these same ends

 Who is eligible?

-A nurse practitioner within 18 months of graduation after an NP program may apply for the North Mississippi Medical Center Advanced Practice Clinician (APC) Fellowship.
+A nurse practitioner within 18 months of graduation from an accredited NP program may apply for the North Mississippi Medical Center Advanced Practice Clinician (APC) Fellowship.
 The individual must be certified as an NP by AANP or ANCC and licensed by the state of Mississippi as an APRN to begin the Fellowship.